swcarpentry/2014-04-14-wise/intermediate/git/02-collaborating.md

 ### Exercise : Fork Our GitHub Repository

-In step 1, you will make a copy "fork" of our thehackerwithin/berkeley repository on github.
+In step 1, you will make a copy "fork" of my JellyBeanCode, rachelslaybaugh/JellyBeanCode repository on github.
 This gives you a copy of this repository that you control.